-Many times these days, digital photos come without metadata.
-Image metadata contains the date when the picture was taken along with useful location information.
-However, images downloaded from Facebook, Pintrest or messaging applications on our phones do not have any original metadata.
+Every time I use a digital photo camera (phone or actual camera), the photo file includes the photo’s date and time when it was created.
+Often times however, digital photos come without metadata.
+Images downloaded from Facebook, Pintrest or messaging applications on our phones do not have any original metadata.
 This is normally a good thing since we don’t want GPS location information to appear on the internet tied to our pictures.
 However, if someone texts you a picture, especially containing family members, you would want to know the date when the picture was taken and maybe the location.
 Well, it’s not there…so you need to fix it yourself.
-Read on to learn how to fix photo timestamp.
+Read on to learn a few easy ways to change photo date.

 One easy and free tool to edit EXIF data is XnView MP.
 You can download XnView MP from here.

-Here is how to verify EXIF image metadata you already have.
+Here is how to verify EXIF image metadata you already have:

 Check the EXIF metadata using XnView MP

-Edit EXIF Date Taken with XnView MP
+Perform EXIF Date Change with XnView MP

 - Select the thumbnail of the image ( don’t double-click)